Baumer Hall: Description

-The hall is four-stories high and 78,000-square-feet.
-It features a two-story common lounge, a reading room and communal kitchen, a chapel, a laundry room, a vending area, storage space, a food sales operation known as Smuggler's Cove, and a gym.
-The architecture of the hall reflects a modernist collegiate Gothic style of the rest of the campus.
-The chapel, dedicated to St. Martin de Porres, was designed with clean Gothic architecture and wood detailing.
+The Hall is four-stories high and 78,000 square feet.
+It features a two-story common lounge, a reading room, communal kitchens, a chapel, a laundry room, a vending area, storage space, a food sales operation known as Smuggler's Cove, and a gym.
+The architecture of the Hall reflects the university's modernist collegiate Gothic style.
+The chapel, dedicated to St. Martin de Porres, was designed with clean Gothic architecture, indigenous art, and wood detailing.